BLOG |

 1. Educate Managers

-The behaviour of managers and those in leadership positions have a very powerful impact on the employee experience.
-The relationship between managers and employees is critical, and can often make a difference in how long an employee decides to stay in an organisation.
+The behavior of managers and those in leadership positions have a very powerful impact on the employee experience.
+The relationship between managers and employees is critical, and can often make a difference in how long an employee decides to stay in an organization.

 Managers need to understand the importance of workplace diversity and inclusion, and really buy into the value of making a welcoming environment for all.
 Managers need to understand how to hire and manage a diverse team in a way that is inclusive to all.